probabilisticai/probai-2019/README.md

 	* Start the google collab notebook with the following line to install the necessary packages `!pip install -q --upgrade pyro-ppl torch`

-We will keep updating this document we new information and links.
+We will keep updating this document with new information and links.